-Priority Objective Primary Evidence (1 - 4 Points Each) 1.
+Priority Objective Primary Evidence (1 - 4 Points Each) Weight Key Indicators Sources 1.
 The school will increase student achievement and decrease student achievement gaps in reading/language arts and mathematics.
-38 2 2 Key Indicators The academic program (curriculum, instructional design, and pedagogy) has strong potential to build student mastery in reading, literacy and mathematics concepts and skills.
+48 2 The academic program (curriculum, instructional design, and pedagogy) has strong potential to build student mastery in reading, literacy and mathematics concepts and skills.
 The academic program explicitly defines strategies to identify and accelerate the achievement of students who are below-level in reading and mathematics.
 The school's assessment framework supports the implementation of accelerated instruction with valid and reliable information about student need and progress.
 The organizational structure of the school provides strong student support services.
-Sources I.A.
+I.A.
 Achievement Goals II.
 EDUCATIONAL PLAN II.B & II.C Curriculum and Instruction II.E Assessment 2.
-The school will increase high school graduation rates and focus on serving specific high school student populations including, but not limited to, students at risk of not obtaining a high school diploma, re- enrolled high school drop-outs and students with academic skills below grade level.
-39 2 Recruitment and retention strategies are specific to students who are at risk of dropping out or have dropped out of school.
+The school will increase high school graduation rates and focus on serving specific high school student populations including, but not limited to, students at risk of not obtaining a high school diploma, reenrolled high school drop-outs and students with academic skills below grade level.
+49 2 Recruitment and retention strategies are specific to students who are at risk of dropping out or have dropped out of school.
 The core content and pedagogy of the academic program has the potential to meet the learning needs of at-risk high school students.
 The school culture and student support services have the strong potential to engage and meet the needs of at-risk high school students.
 I.A Mission I.B Key Design Elements I.F Enrollment, Recruitment II.
 EDUCATIONAL PLAN III.C Management and Staffing III.E Professional Development III.I Family and Community Involvement 3.
 The school will focus on the academic achievement of middle school students and prepare them for a successful transition to high school.
-40 1 The school will serve middle school students.
+50 1 The school will serve middle school students.
 The academic program (curriculum, instructional design and pedagogy) has strong potential to engage and increase the academic achievement of middle-school students.
 The school culture and program support the social-emotional needs of young adolescents.
 The proposal includes explicit programs and approaches that are likely to support the effective transition to high school.
 I.A Mission I.B Key Design Elements I.F Enrollment, Recruitment II.
 EDUCATIONAL PLAN III.C Management and Staffing III.E Professional Development 4.
-The school will use high-quality assessments designed to measure a student's knowledge, understanding of and ability to apply critical concepts using a variety 1 The school's assessment framework is comprehensive and includes a variety of screening, diagnostic, formative and summative measures of student learning.
+The school will use high-quality assessments designed to measure a student's knowledge, understanding of and ability to apply critical concepts using a variety of item types and formats.
+51 1 The school's assessment framework is comprehensive and includes a variety of screening, diagnostic, formative and summative measures of student learning.
 The assessments selected are valid and reliable measures.
 The proposal describes how assessments will provide student and classroom level information to teachers and administrators and how this information will be used to inform instruction.
 I.A.
 Achievement Goals II.E Assessment II.F Performance, Promotion, and Graduation Standards

-38 N.Y.
+48 N.Y.
 Education Law § 2852(9-a)(c)(i)

-39 N.Y.
+49 N.Y.
 Education Law § 2852(9-a)(c)(ii)

-40 N.Y.
-Education Law § 2852(9-a)(c)(iii)
+50 N.Y.
+Education Law § 2852(9-a)(c)(iii) 51 N.Y.
+Education Law § 2852(9-a)(c)(iv)